How to Start Catfish Farming [6 Simple Steps]

 3. Determine the likely cost of starting a catfish farm of your intended size:

-- Cost of setting up your desired pond size.
+• Cost of setting up the pond size you desire.

-- Get the cost of the catfishes that will fill your size of pond.
+• Get the cost of the fingerlings that will fill your pond.

-Determining the likely cost of starting a catfish farming business will help you estimate your profit.
+Determining the likely cost of starting your catfish farming business will help you estimate your profit. if your calculations show that it is a worthwhile venture, then why not???

 4. Know who your competitors are.

-Could you have your farm where the cost of running it is reduced so as to sell at competitive prices?
+• Could you have your farm where the cost of running it is reduced to sell at competitive prices?

-Is it possible to produce your catfish feeds yourself so as to sell at a competitive price?
+• Is it possible to produce your catfish feeds yourself to sell them at a competitive price?

 Putting all these into perspective will help you structure your catfish farm to make more profits.

-What this means is that you need to have a water supply for constant water supply.
+Because catfish is by nature a freshwater animal, it will require you to change the pond water often.
+What this means is that you need to have a water source for a constant water supply.

-With these, you’re set to start farming catfish.
+With these, you’re set to start farming catfish profitably.

 What are the phases of catfish production?